yoshida-lab/XenonPy/docs/source/tutorial/2-descriptor.rst

     >>> descriptor = cal.transform(samples)

-This will take 3 ~ 5 min to run and finally you will get:
+This will take 3 ~ 5 min to run and finally, you will get:

     >>> descriptor.head(5)
                 0.1  0.2  0.30000000000000004  ...  f14_f12  f14_f13  f14_f14